 The British Embassy and the “Interregional Reading Federation” (a non-commercial partnership) sent a bilingual book of sonnets by William Shakespeare on a journey around a hundred Russian cities.
-The book is travelling all the way from Sakhalin to Kaliningrad as part of the ‘Otkroy rot’ reading competition.
-In each city the finalists recite Shakespeare’s poetry.
-The aim of this participatory project is to emphasise the importance of Shakespeare’s heritage not only for Great Britain, but for the whole world, including remote regions of Russia.
-Details of how to follow the book’s journey around Russia are announced via social media.
+The book was travelling all the way from Sakhalin to Kaliningrad as part of the ‘Otkroy rot’ reading competition.
+In each city the finalists recited Shakespeare’s poetry.
+The aim of this participatory project was to emphasise the importance of Shakespeare’s heritage not only for Great Britain, but for the whole world, including remote regions of Russia.